hthere21/NoiseAppProject/README.md

 1. **Authentication**: Secure user authentication is facilitated through Amplify Auth Cognito, enabling users to sign up and sign in effortlessly.

-2. **Data Recording**: Users can efficiently record and manage noise-related data within the app, providing a robust solution for data collection.
+2. **Data Recording**: Users can efficiently record dBA surround noise during real time.
+The app captures the stream of audio from the mic then using FFT to convert it into dBA values.
+After finish recording, user can upload or discard the recording.

 3. **Data Storage**: The Data tab allows users to conveniently view and manage their recorded noise-related data, ensuring easy access and organization.
+User can upload the data to the AWS S3 buckets or delete it.

-4. **Settings**: Customize your app experience with the Settings tab, providing users with options to tailor preferences to their liking.
+4. **Settings**: Customize your app experience with the Settings tab, providing users with options to modify their StudyID for the research.

 ## Global Variables